Info-Insight/Student-Mental-Health-Analysis/README.md

 - It was evident from the discussions that women tend to feel more depressed than men, who tend to feel less depressed and more anxious.
 A mix of biological, psychological, and sociocultural factors may have an impact on it.

+- analysis highlights a heightened occurrence of panic attacks among individuals in the IT and Engineering fields.
+Recognizing this trend emphasizes the need for tailored mental health support in these professions.